gkarsay/parlatype/README.md

 The idea and initial design of Parlatype is based on Frederik Elwert’s program *transcribe*.

-The display of the audio wave form is based on *Buzztrax*.
-I probably wouldn't have managed to realize this feature without using and modifying that code.
+The display of the audio wave form started with code from *Buzztrax*.

 The icon is based on work from the GNOME team.